Showing posts with label Anton Diffring. Show all posts

 Valentino paying tribute to Nijinsky's Afternoon of a Faun for Nazimova's camera

-As envisioned by Russell, Rudolph Valentino (Russian ballet star Rudolf Nureyev, grappling with an Italian accent and surrendering somewhere around Transylvania) is a moral innocent who only dreams of owning an orange grove, victimized by Hollywood's venal greed and the grasping self-interests of the women drawn to him.
-Indeed, Victim of Romance, the name of the solo album released by Valentino co-star and former The Mamas & The Papas songstress Michelle Phillips a few months before the film's premiere (Tie-in…cha-ching!), would have made for a dandy Valentino subtitle.
+As envisioned by Russell, Rudolph Valentino (Russian ballet star Rudolf Nureyev, grappling with an Italian accent and surrendering somewhere around Transylvania) is a moral innocent who only dreams of owning an orange grove, yet finds himself victimized by Hollywood's venality and greed, and exploited by the grasping self-interests of the women drawn into the vortex of his charisma.

-When introduced, Rudolph Valentino makes living as a taxi-dancer for lonely society ladies, but lives by his own Old-World code of honor: “They buy my flattery and my time, but my love is not for sale!
-He holds women in high regard (he answers a starlet’s penitent confession of sexual promiscuity with, "All women are meant to be loved.”), but his irresistibility to the opposite sex—combined with a tendency to surrender all-too-easily to his own romantic fancies—makes him an easy mark for users and manipulators.
+When introduced, Rudolph Valentino makes a living as a taxi-dancer for lonely society ladies, but lives by his own Old-World code of honor: “They buy my flattery and my time, but my love is not for sale!
+He holds women in high regard (he answers a starlet’s penitent confession of sexual promiscuity with, "All women are meant to be loved”), but his irresistibility to the opposite sex—combined with a tendency to surrender all too easily to his own romantic fancies—makes him an easy mark for users and manipulators.
 Which, in this film, turns out to be everybody...women, most fatefully.

 Leland Palmer as Marjorie Tain, Valentino's ever-inebriated exhibition dance partner